m2ux/llms/README.md

 # LLM Context Files

-This directory contains structured context files designed to help Large Language Models (LLMs) understand and work with specific programming languages and frameworks.
+This project contains structured context files designed to help Large Language Models (LLMs) understand and work with specific programming languages and frameworks.

 ## About llms.txt Files